Chapter 18 BWV 88 Siehe, ich will viel Fischer aussenden

 Section A, in dealing with the fishermen, represents the movement of waves and water in two different ways.
 The first four bars have a gentle flowing quaver rhythm which, while persisting in the continuo line, finds the upper strings (oboes doubling) taking up an equally flowing but faster semi-quaver motion (from bar 5).

-Both ideas continue throughout the aria suggesting, as indeed Schubert was later to do in many of his ′water- based′ piano accompaniments, the ceaseless activity of a stream or ocean.
-The occasional semi-quaver movement enlivening short pedal notes in the continuo hints at possible perils in the depths but the final melisma on ′sollen′ stresses the obligation that Man has to do the Lord′s bidding, whatever the risks may be.
+Both ideas continue throughout the aria suggesting, as indeed Schubert was later to do in a number of his ′water- based′ piano accompaniments, the ceaseless activity of a stream or ocean.
+The occasional semi-quaver movement enlivens the short pedal notes in the continuo, thus hinting at possible perils in the depths.
+But the final melisma on ′sollen′ stresses the obligation that Man has to do the Lord′s bidding, whatever the risks may be.

 Note also the bass′s repeated rhetorical statements—-Siehe—see, or behold!
 There is clearly something here which we are all commanded to note well!

-It seems that the rather peaceful activity of fishing is much less energetic than that of chasing live quarry over hill and dale; the music makes this abundantly clear.
+It seems, however, that the rather peaceful activity of fishing is much less energetic than that of chasing live quarry over hill and dale; the music makes this abundantly clear.
 The two hunting horns have been held back until the more animated section B emerges and their role varies between that of simple accompaniment (as in bars 104-7) and a more vigorous portrayal of the hunting scene thereafter.